jameskbride/driving-history-kata/README.md

 ## Notes
 My approach here was to use TDD to implement the solution incrementally.
 You'll notice in the git history that each of my commits is either a test and the accompanying production code, or a refactoring step.
 I attempted to bite off a small part of the problem one step at a time, and to write a testcase for each of the stated requirements.

-I noticed early in the process that the problem was primarily a MapReduce issue (Do something to each of the lines, and then summarize them.), which is reflected mostly in the `DrivingHistoryCalculator.create_reported_trips` method.
+This version takes a more OO approach rather than the Map/Reduce approach I originally took.
+In this version I created a class for each record type, as well as on for parsing the recordings, and one for holding all driver-related records.
+I also introduced a module for common calculation code.
+I retained the original interface class in order to allow the code to be refactored without losing the original tests.
+Most of the classes are unit-tested, however the functionality was driven by integration tests, and there were opportunities for extraction that resulted in some code not being covered by unit tests.

 ### Setup
 1. Insure Ruby 2.3.1 is installed (via RVM or other)